sudhakarkandikattu/ML_Regression/README.md

  platform

- > numpy
+  numpy

- > sklearn
+  sklearn

- > matplotlib
+  matplotlib

- > pandas
+  pandas

       Use Pip command to install  these Dependencies

+  #usage

+  Download those files (.csv and .py) and place them in same directory navigate to that directory in spyder and run the python file

+  make sure both files are in same folder